-- Surplus excavated material will be used for the creation of noise attenuation bunds in accordance with Policy BR5. - The affordable housing tenure split will conform to that set out in Policy BR6. - The developer will need to satisfy the Lead Local Flood Authority and Wessex Water that they have measures in place to address the impact of development on all forms of potential flooding as set out in Policy BR4 - Habitats Regulations requirements must be met as set out in local and national planning policy.
-The
+- It is the wish of the Parish that construction traffic from the sites is kept to a minimum throughout the village.
+The Parish Council's aspiration is to reduce movements of construction traffic through the village and surrounding road network, one way of achieving this is through the creation of a bund which could be landscaped and can form part of the SANG, alternative ways would be ensuring good traffic movement from the sites to the surrounding road network diverting away from the village. - The affordable housing tenure split will conform to that set out in Policy BR6. - The developer will need to satisfy the Lead Local Flood Authority and Wessex Water that they have measures in place to address the impact of development on all forms of potential flooding as set out in Policy BR4.

-- residential development at Back Lane will need to provide a SANG as detailed in Policy BR2 - Development will require nitrogen mitigation to be provided, as set out in Policy BR3. - Development proposals should incorporate appropriate landscaping to support biodiversity; create an attractive setting for the development, and; soften the visual impact of development against open countryside. - Applying a housing density of 30 dwellings per hectare suggests that these sites should provide the following number of units - Back Lane 55; North Street 12; Tower Hill 3, and Former School Site 23 units.
+- Habitats Regulations requirements must be met as set out in local and national planning policy.
+The residential development at Back Lane will need to provide a SANG as detailed in Policy BR2 - Development will require nitrogen mitigation to be provided, as set out in Policy BR3. - Development proposals should incorporate appropriate landscaping to support biodiversity; create an attractive setting for the development, and; soften the visual impact of development against open countryside. - Applying a housing density of 30 dwellings per hectare suggests that these sites should provide the following number of units - Back Lane 55; North Street 12; Tower Hill 3, and Former School Site 23 units.
 The White Lovington site should be developed at a lower density to respect the existing development in that area, and this site is expected to provide around 12 dwellings.
 Dwellings on that site should be designed in keeping with the character of the area.

 - Developments that adjoin the Conservation Area must respect the character and appearance of the Conservation Area. - Vehicular access to the Back Lane site will only be from West Street between The Chanelles and 45 West Street, as indicated on Map 3.
 The access must be designed to protect Back Lane from damage, with Back Lane maintained as a Green Lane.
 Bollards will be required to prevent additional traffic using that route. - The North Street site will be developed with level access to the dwellings from street level and with properties fronting on to North Street to respect the prevailing local character.
 All parking must be provided within the development site.
 Developers should consider innovative designs to provide parking at the rear of the houses. - The Tower Hill site is sensitive both due to the close proximity of residential properties and the ecological/historical significance of land to the north of the area designated for development.
 Any planning application for this site must include proposals for the provision of appropriate protection for the undeveloped area.
-The land to the north of the development area will be
+The land to the north of the development area will be designated as Local Green Space or used for the Common Land swap (see further detail in the section on the Community Hall).

-- designated as Local Green Space or used for the Common Land swap (see further detail in the section on the Community Hall). - The Former School Site and White Lovington sites should include areas for informal recreation. - Due to the rich history of the area, developers will be required to contact the County Archaeologist to ascertain whether site investigations will be required on any of the sites, to record any undesignated assets that might exist.
+- The Former School Site and White Lovington sites should include areas for informal recreation. - Due to the rich history of the area, developers will be required to contact the County Archaeologist to ascertain whether site investigations will be required on any of the sites, to record any undesignated assets that might exist.